Quotations-team/documentation/technical_spec.md

     To set wait time by use Handler class to create a thread to wait for amount of time.
 Usually splash screen is use to load up stuff for the app.
 The wait time can be longer, usually have a nice background logo image or text displaying.
     Splash screen will replace signin page if user already signin, display only for 1 second.

 6. **Sign up / Sign in / skip page**
-I am guessing what code you had use **???
-Saman please edit this part ???**
-    1. Use Tab class to create 2 tabs to select between Sign in or Sign up Fragments.
+    1. Use TabHost class to create 2 tabs to select between Sign in or Sign up TabActivity.
-    2. Use Fragment class to create 2 layouts Sign in / Sign up.
+    2. Create 2 layouts Sign in / Sign up.
         1. Use 4 EditText and a Button to insert new data to parse.com database, "Users" table, "username, password, email" fields.
         2. Use 2 EditText and a Button to match query data from parse.com database, "Users" table, "username, password".
 See parse.com API to find out how to do it.
     3. A Button without border looks like just text to go to Home page, with out Sign up or Sign in.